Nipuna-Lakruwan/PHP-Project-Based-Learning/README.md

 ## License

-This repository is licensed under the MIT License.
+This repository is licensed under the Apache License.
 If you have any questions or feedback, please open an issue or contact the repository owner.